VainqueurGithub/SoundScape-Analysis/README.md

 # SoundScape-Analysis
-We assess the NCA Soundscape using Different Acoustic Indexes
+We assess the NCA Soundscape using Different Acoustic Indices